BirdeeHub/shelua/README.md

 sh.ls '/bin' : grep filter : wc '-l'
 ```

-## Partial commands and commands with tricky names
+## Partial commands and commands with tricky names or characters

 You can use `sh` as a function to construct a command function, optionally
 pre-setting the arguments: